Shreejal170/eShop/README.md

 ```
 npm run
 ```
+> [!NOTE]
-> **NOTE:** You can also set up a command to run both programs concurrently.
+> You can also set up a command to run both programs concurrently.

+> [!IMPORTANT]:
-> **IMPORTANT:** Before you begin exploring the user interface, it’s best to create a seller account and post some products which will be shown in the user interface.
+> Before you begin exploring the user interface, it’s best to create a seller account and post some products which will be shown in the user interface.

 ## Installation and Usage (for Contributors)